-This is done by writing templates in LaTeX on our website and then calling the API with JSON data payload, which consists of dynamic data for the document.
-Once the call has been made, the API will send a response with a location of a status JSON file.
+DynamicDocs API allows to write templates in LaTeX online and then call the API with JSON data payload, which consists of dynamic data for the document.
+Once the call has been made, the API will send a response with a URL location of a status JSON file.
 By reading the status JSON file, you can see whether the document has been created successfully and a temporary, secure URL link is created for the client to download the document.
+For more information regarding making the API call to compile a PDF visit the Compile Resource page.

-Not only can you create good looking documents using LaTeX, you can also create custom charts and include conditional logic into the documents with custom built-in functions.
-This allows you to create truly dynamic documents which only depend on the data payload.
+LaTeX is well known for its precise typesetting, however you can also create templates with custom charts and include conditional logic into the documents with R code injection.
+This allows to create truly dynamic documents which only depend on the data payload.

-Currently the DynamicDocs API is available directly via ADVICEment.io.
-To try the API for free, you can sign up for an account and you will be given our FREE plan which gives you ability to create a limited number of documents per month.
+DynamicDocs API is available directly via ADVICEment.io.
+To try the API for free and no obligations, you can sign up for an account and you will be given the FREE plan which gives you ability to create a limited number of documents per month.
 For more information on other plans, visit our pricing page.

 Advicement utilises the Amazon Web Services infrastructure and processing capability.